 Bernese Mountain Dogs are a member of the ‘Working’ breed group.
-Working breed dogs were bred to become guard and search and rescue dogs.
-Breeds in this group are specialists in their work.
+Working breed dogs were bred to do a job.
+Bernese Mountain Dogs originally pulled carts in remote Swiss villages, and were also sometimes used as general farm dogs.

 Bernese Mountain Dogs are calm, loyal, good natured, affectionate dogs.
 They can be a little reserved with strangers, but generally get along with other dogs and pets and are excellent with children.
 As with all breeds, early socialisation is very important to get them used to other pets, people and a variety of situations, meaning they’ll grow up into sociable, confident dogs.